 - Online BSN programs:

-Online BSN programs are very similar to online ADN programs in that most or all of the classroom instruction can be finished online and the clinicals can be completed at a facility close to the school or one near the student.
+Online BSN programs are similar to online ADN programs in that most or all of the classroom instruction can be finished online and the clinicals can be completed at a facility close to the school or one near the student.
 However, BSN programs will require far more academic credits, in both general education and nursing courses.
 Luckily, the clinical requirements are about the same.
 Read more about online programs for RNs and accelerated online BSN programs.

 - Online LPN to RN programs: